-You must notify the relevant competent authority – in the UK this is the FCA – that you are intending to use the exemption 30 days before you intend to do so.
+You must notify us that you are intending to use the exemption 30 days before you intend to do so.

-When notifying us that your firm intends to use this exemption in relation to a financial instrument, you must use our forms (see below) and provide certain evidence.
+When notifying us that your firm intends to use this exemption regarding a financial instrument, you must use our forms (see below) and provide certain evidence.

-We will contact you before the 30-day period has expired to confirm whether we will prohibit the use of the exemption or not.
+We will contact you before the 30-day period has expired to confirm whether or not we will prohibit the use of the exemption.

 Notifier exemption forms and annexes